phpMan > man > Moose(3pm)

 You can have a trigger on a read-only attribute.

-constructor, or using the writer.
-Default and built values will not cause the trigger
+or using the writer.
+Default and built values will not cause the trigger to be fired.

 *handles => ARRAY | HASH | REGEXP | ROLE | ROLETYPE | DUCKTYPE | CODE*

-a pretty complex and powerful option.
-It accepts many different option formats, each
+pretty complex and powerful option.
+It accepts many different option formats, each with its

 All *handles* option formats share the following traits:

-will be thrown if you try.
-That is to say, if you define "foo" in your class, you
+thrown if you try.
+That is to say, if you define "foo" in your class, you cannot override it

-to it.
-Moose will create a means of accessing the value for you, however this will be
+it.
+Moose will create a means of accessing the value for you, however this will be several

-several times less efficient then if you had given the attribute a reader (or
+times less efficient then if you had given the attribute a reader (or accessor) to use.

 Below is the documentation for each option format: